 1. Brew Some Banana Peel Tea

-Create an all natural liquid fertilizer filled with potassium, phosphorus and nitrogen using just banana peels and water.
+Create an all-natural liquid organic banana peel fertilizer filled with potassium, phosphorus, and nitrogen using just the peels for bananas and water.
 This combination feeds and strengthens plants and helps them resist diseases and pests.

-Keep the jar of banana water in your refrigerator for about a week.
+Keep the jar of boiled banana water in your refrigerator for about a week.
 When it is full, strain the peels out and mix the banana water with a gallon of plain water.
-Use this to water your plants and give them a healthy dose of minerals.
+Use this “compost tea” to water your plants and give them a healthy dose of minerals.

-Note: I would NOT use this on plants indoors without some testing!
+Note: I would NOT use bananas on indoor house plants without some testing!

 2. Don’t Throw Away The Soaked Peels!

-Use soaked peels as fertilizer.
-Dehydrate them and then grind them into powder for working directly into the soil, or make a slurry of the soaked banana peels using your blender.
+Use soaked banana skins as fertilizer.
+Dehydrate them and then grind them into powder for working directly into the soil, or make a slurry of the soaked peels using your blender.
 Work the slurry into the soil surrounding plants for nourishment and also for a certain measure of pest control.

-If nothing else, remember to add the soaked peels to your compost heap or bin!
+If nothing else, remember to add the soaked banana peels to your compost heap or bin for a nutrient bump!

 3. Pest Control

-Working cut up banana peels into the soil surrounding your plants not only feeds the plants, it also will help deter aphids.
-You can also spray your banana peel tea directly onto plants to help repel aphids.
-As a bonus, your plants will absorb the minerals in the tea through their leaves.
+You can also spray your peels compost tea directly onto plants to help repel aphids.
+As a bonus, your plants will absorb the minerals in the compost tea through their leaves.

-Soaking, chopping, grinding or making a slurry of banana peels makes the nutrients more readily available to plants and facilitates quick breakdown of the peel.
+Soaking, chopping, grinding, or making a slurry of banana peels makes the nutrients more readily available to plants and facilitates a quick breakdown of the peel.
 For this reason, some pre-compost processing is desirable.

-You can use banana peels directly as a soil amendment in the autumn when preparing flower and veggie beds for the winter.
+You can use composted peels directly as a soil amendment in the autumn when preparing flower and veggie beds for the winter.

-Chop them up and work them into the soil or add them whole.
-Again, just be sure to bury them deeply if adding them whole since they may attract mammalian nocturnal invaders.
-On the upside, they attract beneficial worms and microbes that will work hard through the wintertime improving the quality of your soil.
+Chop banana peels up and work them into the potting mix or add them whole.
+Again, just be sure to bury them deeply under mulch if adding them whole since they may attract nocturnal mammalian invaders.

 6. Plant A Banana Peel

 Dig a trench two inches deep and at least long enough to accommodate the banana peel strip.
-Lay banana peel strips flat with the inside facing up and put the seeds on top.
+Lay strips of banana peels flat with the inside facing up and put the seeds on top.

-Cover with light, rich, well-drained soil and water, care for your seeds as usual.
-As they germinate, create roots and begin growing they will greatly benefit from the rich fertilizer created by the decomposing banana peels.
+Cover with light, rich, well-drained soil and water, and care for your seeds as usual.
+As they germinate, create roots, and begin growing, they will greatly benefit from the rich fertilizer created by the decomposing banana peels.